finos/datahelix/docs/DataTypes.md

 { "date": "2000-01-01T09:00:00.000" }
 ```

-The format is a subset of [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601); the date and time must be fully specified as above, with precisely 3 digits of milliseconds, plus an optional offset specifier of either "Z" or a "+HH" format.
+The format is a subset of [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601); the date and time must be fully specified as above, with precisely 3 digits of sub-second precision, plus an optional offset specifier of either "Z" or a "+HH" format.
 Values have the same maximum precision as Java's [OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html) class.

 Temporal values are by default output per the user's locale, adjusted to their time zone.

+### Granularity

+Temporal values currently have granularities derived from the size of their range.
+Future work ([#141](https://github.com/ScottLogic/datahelix/issues/141) will make this configurable.